 How to Make DIY Marble Coasters: Tips & Tricks

-A couple things we figured out after making a bunch of marble coasters for Christmas presents:
+A couple of things we figured out after making a bunch of marble coasters for Christmas presents:

-- You shouldn’t need to use a tile sealer if you’re working with ceramic or porcelain tiles.
-However, I used marble – which is a porous stone and needs to be sealed before use.
+• You shouldn’t need to use a tile sealer if you’re working with ceramic tiles or porcelain tiles.
+However, I used marble – a porous stone that needs to be sealed before use.
 Otherwise, there would be water rings on the marble coasters.

-- Even though I used a Sharpie to trace the tile onto the cardboard to make the template, I’d use a pencil if I were to do it again because the Sharpie left a black line on the edge of the tile.
+• Even though I used a Sharpie to trace the tile onto the cardboard to make the template, I’d use a pencil if I were to do it again because the Sharpie left a black line on the edge of the tile that I was using for the stencil.

-- You’ll see in the video that we were using the brush applicator version of the Rapid Fuse, we figured out later that the regular applicator is a little easier to apply to the felt sheets.
-If all you have is the brush applicator, that worked fine too!
-But if you’re buying it for these DIY tile coasters – grab the regular version.
+• You’ll see in the video that we were using the brush applicator version of the Rapid Fuse, we figured out later that the regular applicator is a little easier to apply to the felt sheets.

-If you’ve been a while, you know that we are big fans of the RapidFuse glue!
-It’s great for fixing things around the house and even works great for simple craft projects like this DIY footed tray, DIY wood wall art with wood shims, DIY key holder, poster frames, plant pot cover, and Christmas tassel tree.
+If you’ve been around a while, you know that we are big fans of the RapidFuse glue!
+It’s great for fixing things around the house and even works great for simple craft projects like this DIY footed tray, DIY wood wall art with wood shims, DIY key holderposter framesplant pot cover, and Christmas tassel tree.
+And it worked perfectly for these DIY coasters too!

 Have you ever made coasters before?